 Paying your debts on time, even if it’s just the minimum payment, is critical for keeping your debt in control.
 Interest charges increase the amount of money you pay over the life of the loan especially with higher interest items like credit cards.
 Making a late payment can increase the minimum monthly payment, spike your interest rate, lower your credit score, or cause the company to assess a pricey late fee to pay on top of the late payment.
 Set up auto-pay if you aren’t good at remembering due dates or keep the dates in an organizer or calendar.

 If you have a lot of credit card debt it is likely you’ve got high-interest rates.
 Consider transferring your balances to the card with the lowest interest or shop around for a card that offers a low or no percent transfer rate.
 A personal loan with a lower rate is another alternative for consolidating your debt.
 There may be some fees associated with transferring balances, so make sure you do thorough research before you choose this option.
-If transferring balances doesn’t seem to be a good idea, you can also look into debt consolidation.
+If transferring balances doesn’t seem to be a good idea, you can also look into debt consolidation loans.

 While not ideal, bankruptcy can be a resource if your debt is so out of control that you can’t catch up.
 Filing for bankruptcy is not something to take lightly, as it can have some pretty severe consequences.
 Depending on the type of debt you have, it may also not be very effective.
 Chapter 13 is one of the most common types of bankruptcy, but, as Berkowitz and Myer point out, it does not discharge debts such as student loans or payments for a DUI accident.